binref/refinery-test-data/README.md

 # Binary Refinery Test Data

-The files in this repository are sample used as unit tests for the [binary refinery][binref].
+The files in this repository are samples used in unit tests for the [binary refinery][binref].
 As many of the samples are **malware**, they have been encrypted.
 Please take all necessary precautions when dealing with these files, they might be dangerous to your device.
 Samples from this repository can be decrypted using AES-128 in CBC mode, using the key `REFINERYTESTDATA`